HIVE Blockchain Provides March 2023 Production Update with over 3 Exahash of Production

-/EIN News/ -- VANCOUVER, British Columbia, April 17, 2023 (GLOBE NEWSWIRE) -- HIVE Blockchain Technologies Ltd. (TSX.V:HIVE) (Nasdaq:HIVE) (FSE:HBFA.F) (the “Company” or “HIVE”) is pleased to announce the production figures from the Company’s global Bitcoin operations for the month of March 2023, with 282 Bitcoin produced, and a current BTC HODL balance of approximately 2,310 (as of March 31, 2023).
-On average the Company has continued to operate above 3 Exahash (“EH/s”) throughout March 2023 (all amounts in US dollars, unless otherwise indicated).
+VANCOUVER, British Columbia, April 17, 2023 (GLOBE NEWSWIRE) -- HIVE Blockchain Technologies Ltd. (TSX.V:HIVE) HIVE HBFA (the "Company" or "HIVE") is pleased to announce the production figures from the Company's global Bitcoin operations for the month of March 2023, with 282 Bitcoin produced, and a current BTC HODL balance of approximately 2,310 (as of March 31, 2023).
+On average the Company has continued to operate above 3 Exahash ("EH/s") throughout March 2023 (all amounts in US dollars, unless otherwise indicated).

 Summary Overview: